 Signs of child abuse, alcoholism, neglect, and mental illnesses represent common factors that will prevent a parent from being awarded any custody.
 Although several factors contribute to a court's decision, custody will be awarded according to the child's best interest.

-At McCoy Family Law, we know that no custody case is the same.
-We customize our legal services to fit the specific needs of your family and legal objectives.
+We know that no custody case is the same.
+Child Custody Lawyers at McCoy Family Law provides customized legal services to fit the specific needs of your family and legal objectives.

 When you need help fighting for custody rights, let McCoy Family Law in Denver, CO, represent you in court.
 Call us today at (720) 741-7442 to schedule a consultation.